-Effective evaluation practices require that students have multiple opportunities to demonstrate their learning and receive feedback.
+Effective assessment practices require that students have multiple opportunities to demonstrate their learning and receive feedback.
 This principle underlies the following regulations:

-- In clinical or professional practice-based courses in academic programs leading to professional designation, registration and/or licensing, regardless of their duration, student learning may be formally evaluated at the end of the learning experience, as-long-as effective formative feedback processes are in place at intervals during the course.
+(3) clinical or professional practice-based courses in academic programs leading to professional designation, registration and/or licensing, regardless of their duration, student learning may be formally evaluated at the end of the learning experience, as long as effective formative feedback processes are in place at intervals during the course.